Scholars

 North America

-Matthew Jerome Schneider is an Assistant Professor in the Department of Sociology and Criminal Justice at the University of North Carolina at Pembroke.
+Matthew Jerome Schneider is an Assistant Professor in the Department of Sociology and Criminology and an Affiliate Faculty Member with the Center for Marine Science at the University of North Carolina Wilmington.
 His work is situated in the areas of environmental sociology, civic engagement, and race and racism.
-Specifically, Schneider’s work focuses on water quality in Southeast North Carolina, North Carolina’s emerging offshore wind industry, public opinion of hydraulic fracturing in the United States, and grassroots homeless services in St. Louis, MO.
+Specifically, Schneider’s work focuses on environmental volunteering and activism and the alternative energy transition.
 He earned his B.S. in Sociology and History from Illinois College and his M.A. and Ph.D. in Sociology from the University of Illinois at Urbana-Champaign.

 Country(ies) of Specialty